mrismanaziz/Reforestation/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What’s brown and sounds like a bell?
+Dung!